marionettejs/backbone.marionette/docs/marionette.region.md

 ```
 [Live example](https://jsfiddle.net/marionettejs/c1nacq0c/1/)

-> `hasView` will not work reliably inside `onEmpty` because will always evaluate to false

 ## Set How View's `el` Is Attached

 Override the region's `attachHtml` method to change how the view is attached